KhronosGroup/glTF/specification/2.0/appendix/performance-metrics/README.md

 Ie one model could have 3 different scenes, where the same accessors (position, uv) are used but different primitives that reference materials with varying number of texture channels.

 [nodeCount]
-This represent the number of traversed nodes in a scene.
+This represent the total number of traversed nodes in a scene.
 This is calculated by traversing nodes in each scene (depth or breadth first does not matter) - for each node increase the nodecount.

 [drawCount]